panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 `'DUCK duck go'.replace(/duck/gi, 'goose')` replaces all findings of `/duck/gi` substrings, in a case insensitive way, with `'goose'`.

-While regular expressions replace all occurrences of a string, in my opinion this approach is too heavy.
+While regular expressions replace all occurrences of a string, in my opinion, this approach is too heavy.

 ### 2.1 Regular expression from a string